knpuniversity/symfony/knpu/first-page.md

 So, step 1: create a route!
 Actually, we're going to start with step 2: you'll see why.
 Create a new class in `AppBundle/Controller` called `GenusController`.
 But wait!
 The `namespace` box is empty.
 That's ok, but PhpStorm can help us out a bit more.
-Hit escape and then right-click on `src` and select "mark directory as sources route".
+Hit escape and then right-click on `src` and select "mark directory as sources root".

 Now re-create `GenusController`.
 This time it fills in the namespace for me.
 If namespaces are new to you, welcome!
 Take a break and watch our [PHP Namespaces Tutorial](http://knpuniversity.com/namespaces).
 The most important thing is that the namespace *must* match the directory structure.
 If it doesn't, Symfony won't be able to find the class.
-By setting the sources root, PhpStorm is able tok guess the namespace.
+By setting the sources root, PhpStorm is able to guess the namespace.
 And that saves us precious time.

 ### Controller and Route